Law 8: The Start and Restart of Play

-Before we can get our game started, we need to determine which side of the field the respective teams will defend (or attack).
-We also need to determine who is going to start the game with the Kick Off.
+Before we can get our game started, we need to determine which side of the field the respective teams will defend (or attack) and who will be kicking off to start the game.
 The Kick Off is how both halves start (also both halves of Extra Time, if necessary) and how the game is restarted after a goal has been scored.
 The procedure/mechanics for the Coin Toss is being changed beginning this year (2019).

 - The teams change ends of the field for the second half and attack the opposite goals